 Try to find macro-friendly recipes for the foods you usually enjoy eating.
 This will help you to keep cheat meals in check.

-Final Thoughts: Does the macro diet work?
+Final Thoughts: Does the Macro Diet Work?

 Yes, the macro diet does absolutely work.
 Most diets are macro diets in disguise.